Blog

 Geographic distribution of eligible employees

-II.
-Employees made diverse, informed choices
+I. Employees made diverse, informed choices

 To better understand how ICHRA enables genuine consumer choice, look no further than employee decision data.
-If employees were defaulting to familiar brands, following employer nudges, or making random selections, we'd see concentration around a few dominant choices.
+If employees were defaulting to familiar paths, following employer nudges, or making random selections, we'd see concentration around a few dominant choices.
 Instead, we observe distribution across every dimension analyzed.

 Metal tier recalibration